 - Give advice about drug interactions, supplements and general pharmacy advice.

-Good nutrition is very important for people with HIV infection.
-Zoey is available in clinic on Thursday mornings to help you with:
+Good nutrition is very important for people living with HIV.
+Zoey is available in clinic on Thursday’s from 9.30am – 12.30pm to help you with:

 - Achieving a balanced diet and food safety.